TylerM2230/simon-game/README.md

 There are two (2) modes and each button has a unique icon, tone, and color
-![buttons work and different modes](https://github.com/TylerM2230/simple-memory-game/blob/main/featuresOne.gif) Each round has a unique pattern and a limited of time to enter guess
+![buttons work and different modes](https://github.com/TylerM2230/simple-memory-game/blob/main/featuresOne.gif) Mode changes number of attempts.
+Each round has a unique pattern and a limited amount of time to enter guess
 ![attempts change and counter](https://github.com/TylerM2230/simple-memory-game/blob/main/featuresTwo.gif) And if you win, you get confetti!
 ![winning confetti](https://github.com/TylerM2230/simple-memory-game/blob/main/confetti.gif)